hibobmaster/HP-15-dc1010nr-hackintosh/README.md

 https://blog.hibobmaster.com/hp-15-dc1010nr-hackintosh 「Chinese」

+I'm sorry, but everything has come to an end.
+I have sold my laptop and no longer have the ability to continue testing.
+Thank you all for the stars and the affirmation over the years.
+I hope everyone can make good use of the Dortania documentation.
+It's where my journey began.

+Best wishes!

 **Support to macOS Ventura** | **Tested on Catalina v10.15.7 | Big Sur 11.6 (20G165) | Monterey 12.5.1 | Ventura 13.0 Beta (22A5286j) |** <br>